n1dhiparate/multi-agent-ai-document-system/README.md

 # 📖 Overview

-Large Language Models are excellent at generating text, but a single prompt often struggles with long documents, structured reasoning, and producing consistently organized outputs.

-This project explores a **multi-agent approach** to document intelligence by combining **Retrieval-Augmented Generation (RAG)** with **specialized AI agents**, where each agent is responsible for a distinct stage of the report generation process.

-Instead of relying on one monolithic LLM call, the system first builds a semantic knowledge base from an uploaded PDF using embeddings and a vector database.
-Relevant context is then retrieved and passed through a LangGraph-orchestrated workflow consisting of dedicated Research, Planner, Writer, Reviewer, and Citation agents.

-The result is a transparent, modular pipeline that produces structured, citation-aware reports while making every stage of the reasoning process visible through an interactive web interface.

-This project was built to demonstrate practical applications of:
+Traditional Large Language Model (LLM) applications often rely on a single prompt to analyze entire documents.
+While this works for simple tasks, it becomes increasingly unreliable as documents grow larger, making it difficult to maintain context, produce consistent structure, and explain the reasoning process.

+This project explores a **Multi-Agent Retrieval-Augmented Generation (RAG)** architecture that decomposes document understanding into specialized AI agents.
+Rather than assigning every responsibility to a single model, each agent focuses on one stage of the workflow—research, planning, writing, reviewing, or citation generation—while sharing contextual information retrieved from a semantic knowledge base.

+When a PDF is uploaded, the application:

+- extracts its text,
+- generates semantic embeddings using Sentence Transformers,
+- stores those embeddings in ChromaDB,
+- retrieves the most relevant document chunks through semantic search,
+- orchestrates multiple AI agents using LangGraph,
+- and produces a structured, citation-aware research report grounded in the uploaded document.

+Beyond document summarization, the project demonstrates several modern AI engineering concepts, including:

-- Multi-Agent AI Systems
+- 🤖 Multi-Agent AI Systems
-- Retrieval-Augmented Generation (RAG)
+- 📚 Retrieval-Augmented Generation (RAG)
-- Semantic Search
+- 🔎 Semantic Search
-- Vector Databases
+- 🧠 Vector Databases
-- LLM Workflow Orchestration
+- 🔗 AI Workflow Orchestration
-- Modern Full-Stack AI Application Development
+- ⚡ Full-Stack AI Application Development
+- 🎨 Interactive Workflow Visualization

 ---

-## 🎯 Real World Use Cases
+# 🎯 Potential Use Cases

-- 📄 Research paper summarization
+- 📄 Research paper analysis
 - 📚 Study guide generation
-- 🏢 Internal company knowledge assistants
+- 🏢 Enterprise knowledge assistants
-- ⚖️ Legal document analysis
-- 📑 Technical documentation generation
+- 📑 Technical documentation
+- ⚖️ Legal document summarization
-- 📊 Business report creation
+- 📊 Business intelligence reports
 - 📖 Policy & compliance review
 - 🎓 Educational content generation